sap218/misc/README.md

 # misc
-Finalised PDF files located here.
+Finalised PDF files located here, or files with no specific project location.

 ### CV
 My CV is available here.